myntra/goscheduler/README.md

 PORT=8081 ./myss -h 127.0.0.1 -p 9092
 ```
 This starts the service instances on ports 8080 and 8081, respectively, and the Ringpop instances on ports 9091 and 9092.

+## Configuration Options

+To configure the service, you can use the following options:

+- `PORT`: Specify the port number for the service to listen on.
+For example, `PORT=8080`.

+- `-h`: Set the hostname or IP address for the service.
+For example, `-h 127.0.0.1`.

+- `-p`: Specify the port number(s) for the Ringpop instances.
+For example, `-p 9091` or `-p 9091,9092`.

+- `-conf`: Provide the absolute path of a custom configuration file for the service.
+For example, `-conf /path/to/myconfig.yaml`.

+- `-r`: Specify the port number where Ringpop is run for rate-limiting purposes.
+For example, `-r 2479`.